For The Community

 UPDATE: FEBRUARY 16, 2022

-LOW-COST SPAY/NEUTER PROGRAM IS SUSPENDED DUE TO LACK OF VETERINARY AVAILABILITY
+LOW-COST SPAY/NEUTER FOR OWNED CATS IS SUSPENDED DUE TO LACK OF VETERINARY AVAILABILITY

 Discounted cost for spay/neuter and vaccinations

 Feral and community cats, as well as pets, need to be spayed or neutered.
-Contact Operation CatSnip for assistance with discounted cost at a standard fee of $45 for sterilization, and vaccinations.
+Contact Operation CatSnip for information on St. Lucie County’s free TNVR programs for unowned community cats.

 For the Cats

 Discovering a mom and her kittens during Trap-Neuter-Return (TNR) can be an adorable yet challenging experience (mostly adorable).
 To properly handle a mom and her kittens, there are a lot of factors to consider.
 Should you leave mom with her kittens?
 Are the kittens old enough to separate from mom?
 What if you find kittens without mom?
 How can you safely trap a family?
 See Alley Cat Allies for more information through this link: www.alleycat.org